-Best Times of the Year to Buy Flooring (and when to avoid)
+Best Time of the Year to Buy Flooring (and When to Avoid)

 There’s a best time of year to buy about everything.

 Usually, this is when the new models come up.
 Whenever I’m flexible on a purchase, I try to look up the best time to buy.
 You really see a big difference in the deals, and in some cases, the ability to negotiate.